lsrur/codeblade/README.md

 # A handy and powerful code generator for Laravel

 As programmers we always face the tedious need to write repetitive code for different models or tables of our application.
-As a code generator, Codeblade will free you from that boredom and will bring you two great features over other similar tools.
+As a code generator, CodeBlade will relieve you of that boredom but with two big differences from other similar tools:

-- Codeblade does not require you to write and maintain definition files (json, yaml or any other metadata file), instead it reverse-engineers your database on the fly and exposes a data dictionary to your templates for code generation.
+- CodeBlade does not require you to write and maintain definition files (json, yaml or any other metadata file), instead it reverse-engineers your database on the fly and exposes a data dictionary to your templates for code generation.

-- Codeblade let you write your own templates in pure Blade!
+- CodeBlade let you write your own templates in pure Blade!
 Yes, the power of Laravel Blade generating Laravel components such as models, controllers, views, seeders, factories, form requests... but also Vue, React, Livewire, html or any source code you need, just write the template with the Blade syntax you already know.

 ## Table of Contents